Peace Corps Prep

 The Peace Corps has identified four core competencies that are necessary for the intercultural work Peace Corps and similar agencies do:

 - Sector-specific skills in Education, Environment, Health, Community Economic Development, and Youth in Development

 - Leadership and Professional Skills

-- Review the Peace Corps website and read through the Student Guide
+- Review the website and read the 2020 PC Prep Student Guide.

 - Meet with the Peace Corps Prep Coordinator to go over your student plan.
 They will sign your student plan and then make a copy for your own records.
 You will also need to sign the Release of Information form in order for ISU to report the number of participants in Peace Corps Prep and to issue you a certificate upon completion.

 Be sure to contact Dr. Malliga Och with any additional questions, comments, or concerns.
 You can also reach out to the Student Opportunity Development office with questions about gaining 50 hours of hands-on experience.

 Dr. Malliga Och (firstname.lastname@example.org) and Amber Greening (email@example.com), Lead Coordinator for Student Opportunity Development

 Already a Global Studies major or minor?